 A low-carbohydrate diet, in combination with regular exercise, can help lower your HbA1c.

-Why should you lower your A1C?
+Why you should lower your A1C?

 High A1C increases the chances of developing diabetes complications of heart, kidney, eyes, and nerves.